openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

     position?: number;
 }, callback: AsyncCallback&lt;ReadOut&gt;): void

-Asynchronously reads data from a file.
-This API uses a callback to return the result.
+Reads data from a file.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.FileManagement.File.FileIO